gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-As alternative, an SCTP Endpoint acting as responder willing to support only protected associations shall consider INIT chunk not containing the Protected Association parameter as an error, thus it will reply with an ERROR chunk according to what specified in
+As alternative, an SCTP Endpoint acting as responder willing to support only protected associations shall consider INIT chunk not containing the Protected Association parameter as an error, thus it will reply with an ABORT chunk according to what specified in
 {{enoprotected}} indicating that for this endpoint mandatory protected association parameter is missing.